Krisshub8/Krisshub8/README.md

 - 👋 Hi, I’m @Krisshub8
 - 👀 I’m interested in Web Testing, Auto testing, learning syntax Python
-- 🌱 I’m currently learning to work with Git Hub
+- 🌱 I’m currently learning to work with Python
-- 📫 How to reach me
+-  Save your Time its better then money :)